 - Serve the Idli hot with coconut condiment.

-- During winters, the process of fermentation may be slow.
-Therefore, it may take 14-20 hours for the batter to rise.
-To fasten this process in winter, you can add one teaspoon of sugar to the batter.
+- During winter, the process of fermentation may be slow.
+Therefore, the batter may take 14-20 hours to rise.
+Add one teaspoon of sugar to the batter to fasten this process in winter.
 You can also add 1/2 teaspoon of baking soda.
-Avoid adding salt in winters as it slows down the fermentation process.
+Avoid adding salt in winter as it slows down the fermentation process.

 - The batter for preparing Idli requires 9 hours for fermentation.
-But the cooking time for Idli is just 25 minutes.
+But the cooking time is just 25 minutes.